Chlorantraniliprole

 Chlorantraniliprole is an insecticide of the diamide class used for insects found on fruit and vegetable crops as well as ornamental plants.

 Chlorantraniliprole opens muscular calcium channels, in particular the ryanodine receptor, rapidly causing paralysis and ultimately death of sensitive species (IRAC class 28).
-The differential selectivity chlorantraniliprole has towards insect ryanodine receptors explains its low mammalian toxicity receptor.
+The differential selectivity chlorantraniliprole has towards insect ryanodine receptors explains its low mammalian toxicity.
 Chlorantraniliprole is active on chewing pest insects primarily by ingestion and secondarily by contact.